SL Sebiu Labs

 Broadcast Confidence Monitoring

 Replace expensive hardware monitors with browser tabs.
-Open a multiview grid of all your OMT sources on any screen in the building — green rooms, control rooms, producer desks.
-No additional hardware or licenses per display.
+Open a multiview grid of all your sources on any screen in the building — green rooms, control rooms, producer desks.

 1 Install the Appliance